-Note: Electronic cymbals are usually compatible with drum modules from other brands.
-However, if you’re buying a high-end cymbal with multiple zones then it’s recommend to get a cymbal that’s the same brand as your electronic drum set.
+Electronic cymbals are usually compatible with drum modules from other brands.
+However, if you’re buying a high-end cymbal with multiple zones then it’s recommended to get a cymbal that’s the same brand as your electronic drum set.

-CY-15R is a 15″ ride cymbal from Roland’s praised V-Drums line.
-These are quite an upgrade from lower level electronic drum cymbals, which tend to feel like playing on small plastic discs that don’t really give out a feel of how a real cymbal would act.
+The Roland CY-15R V-Cymbal is a 15″ ride cymbal from Roland’s praised V-Drums line.
+These are quite an upgrade from lower-level electronic drum cymbals, which tend to feel like playing on small plastic discs that don’t give out a feel of how a real cymbal would act.

 Roland made CY-15R mimic the real thing as much as possible and did a really great job at that too.
 This cymbal requires a bit of an investment in money, but this is a great, professional option for anyone serious about acquiring a quality cymbal for their electronic drum set.

 It also comes with two separate sensors, each equipped with a ¼” jack, so you can get all of your sounds right as you want them.
-When played, this hi-hat will give out a realistic sound and allow you to transfer all you playing knowledge from acoustic drums to an electronic one.
-Also, price is in the mid-range value, so you won’t need to splash out a ton of money for it.
-All in all, this is a great, all-round solution for anyone looking for a nice hi-hat option for their electronic drum set.
+When played, this hi-hat will give out a realistic sound and allow you to transfer all your playing knowledge from acoustic drums to an electronic one.
+Also, the price is in the mid-range value.
+All in all, this is a great, all-around solution for anyone looking for a nice hi-hat option for their electronic drum set.

-If you’re in a need of a high-end hi-hat controller, Roland, as always, has got you covered.
-Their VH-11 is a 12” hi-hat controller that mimics the acoustic ones as close as possible.
-Even though it’s made out of one piece, instead of two like a standard hi-hat, it has a really nice feel to it when played.
+If you’re in a need of a high-end hi-hat controller, the Roland VH-11 V-HI-Hat Controller mimics the acoustic ones as close as possible.
+Even though it’s made out of one piece, instead of two like a standard hi-hat, it has a nice feel to it when played.
 This is because it has a movable top part of the cymbal, with a fixed bottom.
-This also means that you can transport it and mount it on any hi-hat stand easily and without having to worry about parts flying around.

 There are tons of different options on the market.
 Whether you’re just a beginner looking to start or a pro needing to replace a broken cymbal or expand your set, you’ll find something on this list for you.

-Also, make sure that you check out the brand of the cymbal pads that you’re getting, as well as ensuring that it is compatible with your drum module.
-Just check the specifications on the product pages of the ones that you are considering to buy.
+Also, make sure that you check out the brand of the cymbal pads that you’re getting, as well as ensure that it is compatible with your drum module.
+Just check the specifications on the product pages of the ones that you are considering buying.